BashirMohammad/bashirmohammad.github.io/_pages/about.md

   - /about.html
 ---

-I am a first-year PhD student in Economics at UC Berkeley, with broad research interests in Public Finance, Macroeconomics, Industrial Organization, and State Capacity.
+I am a first-year PhD student in Economics at UC Berkeley, with broad research interests in Public Finance, Macroeconomics and State Capacity.
 In my ongoing work, I investigate profit shifting and anti-tax avoidance regulations using tax data from Uganda.
 Additionally, I explore the impact of size-based tax policies on firm growth, productivity, and resource misallocation with tax data from Pakistan.
 I am also examining the role of banks and credit in supporting firm growth in emerging economies.

 I worked as predoc in economics at Columbia University for professors [Michael Best](https://blogs.cuit.columbia.edu/mcb2270/) and [Jack J. Willis](https://sites.google.com/view/jwillis/).
 I completed my masters in economics from University of Manchester, where I was advised by [Mazhar Waseem](https://mazharwaseem.com).